bitsummation/pickaxe/README.md

 docker run -it bitsummation/pickaxe /bin/bash
 ```
 ---
 Pickaxe is command line tool.
 Once installed or docker images is running you type pickaxe.
-If no arguments are given, it runs in interactive mode where code can be typed into the prompt and then when a semicolon is typed the code is run.
-A file location can be passed or a url to source on the web.
+If no arguments are given, it runs in interactive mode where code can be typed into the prompt and when a semicolon is typed the code is run.
+A file location to the source code can be passed or a url to source on the web.
 Run below to see if things are working.
 ```console
 pickaxe https://raw.githubusercontent.com/bitsummation/pickaxe/master/Examples/georgetown-airport.s
 ```